Ajirola/SURVIVAL-ANALYSIS-ON-DIABETIC-READMISSION/README.md

 - Patients with **higher medication levels** or on **Steady insulin** had significantly **lower risk** of being readmitted.
 - The **age group [90–100)** had a high hazard ratio but was **not statistically significant** (p = 0.06).

-## ✅ Proportional Hazards Assumption Test
+## 2️⃣ Proportional Hazards Assumption Test

 After fitting the Cox model, the **Proportional Hazards (PH) assumption** was tested using **Schoenfeld residuals**.
-This test checks if the effect of each variable remains **constant over time** — a key requirement for valid Cox regression.
+This test checks if the effect of each variable remains **constant over time**, a key requirement for valid Cox regression.

----

 ### 📊 Summary of Schoenfeld Residuals Test